 You may and must find your internship place yourself.
-The Leonardo Office offers a few useful links on searching for an internship, which you may use.
+The Leonardo Office offers a few useful links (in German) on searching for an internship, which you may use.
 You can also look for your internship in another way, e.g. via the internet or a lecturer in your department.
 Concerning the application process you may also find support at the career service of your university; f.ex. at Magdeburg University: www.ovgu.de/en/career

 Once you have received firm confirmation of your internship, you can apply for a grant.
 The chances of receiving a grant are very good.